rasoolsomji/django-security/README.md

 # Contributing
 I am keen to hear suggestions and improvements, please open an issue to discuss!

-I am particularly keen on contributions for Apache or older versions of Django.
+I am particularly keen on hearing about new vulnerabilities and original ways of mitigating them.